AerospaceJam/docs/docs/challenges/tf-luna/tf-luna.md

 ## Code

-Again, like the previous sensors, the neccesary library is included in the SDK, and as with the BMP180, Aerospace Jam rolls its own fork of the library for ease of use.
+Again, like the previous sensors, the necessary library is included in the SDK, and as with the BMP180, Aerospace Jam rolls its own fork of the library for ease of use.
 You can get the [source code here](https://github.com/AerospaceJam/tfluna).
 From Python, you can quite easily use the library like this:

 ```py
 from tfluna import TFLuna